-&lt;sup>36 Cardinia Shire Council, Aspiration Energy Transition Plan 2014-24, October 2014.
+36 Cardinia Shire Council, Aspiration Energy Transition Plan 2014-24, October 2014.

-&lt;sup>37 Cardinia Shire Council Integrated Water Management Plan 2015-25, September 2015.
+37 Cardinia Shire Council Integrated Water Management Plan 2015-25, September 2015.

-&lt;sup>38 Melbourne Water, Flood management Strategy Port Phillip and Westernport, 2015.
+38 Melbourne Water, Flood management Strategy Port Phillip and Westernport, 2015.

-&lt;sup>39 DPI, Assessment of Climate Change Impacts on Agricultural Production in the Western Port Green Wedge, 2012.
+39 DPI, Assessment of Climate Change Impacts on Agricultural Production in the Western Port Green Wedge, 2012.

-commodities were affected more than others, particularly fruit and rye grass, although the commodity strengths in were in herbs and vegetables.
+This table demonstrates that in all cases, the land suitability for growing these commodities declined from their current 'high' rating to a 'moderate' rating.
+Some commodities were affected more than others, particularly fruit and rye grass, although the commodity strengths in were in herbs and vegetables.